Summary of our Policy

 Related Practices and Information

-- Revision 1.0.7 (August 12, 2010) Added information about the default for business sponsor pages containing phone number and street address information unless turned off by the business sponsor.
+- Revision 1.0.7 (August 12, 2010) Added information about the default for business premium member pages containing phone number and street address information unless turned off by the business.
 Explained that we use Google Analytics for statistics and analysis of our web traffic.